 The Level-1 and Atmosphere Archive & Distribution System (LAADS) Distributed Active Archive Center (DAAC) at the Goddard Space Flight Center (GSFC) is one of the data centers that primarily serves atmosphere data and derived data products.
-Scientists use these datasets to study Earth's atmosphere, which is one of the three primordial elements that sustain all life-support systems in our biosphere.
-This section answers four fundamental questions as an introduction to the discipline domain of the LAADS DAAC.
+The other DAACs that provide atmospheric data include the Atmospheric Science Data Center , the Goddard Earth Sciences Data and Information Services Center , and the Global Hydrometeorology Resource Center.
+Scientists use these datasets to study Earth's atmosphere — one of the three primordial elements that sustain all life-support systems in our biosphere.
+This section answers four fundamental questions to introduce the LAADS DAAC’s discipline domain:

 What is Earth's atmosphere?